jamesbeat/drupaldrop/README.md

-# drupaldrop – quick local Drupal setup for OSX
+# drupaldrop – quick local Drupal setup

 ## What?

-This is a version controlled [Drupal 7](http://www.drupal.org) installation profile that can be installed on your local Machine.
+This is a version controlled [Drupal 7](http://www.drupal.org) installation profile that can be installed on your local OSX Machine.

 ## Why?